-Climb aboard this stunning classic yacht to soaking up the sights of the south Devon coast.
+Climb aboard this stunning classic yacht to soak up the sights of the south Devon coast.
 From Dartmouth, the wind will decide your journey under sail.

 This short sailing trip is a great way to experience sailing a classic yacht whilst getting the best views of the south Devon coastline.